 Luckily, there are a few steps that you can take now so that you can cut your heating costs all winter long.

 Have Your Unit Inspected and Serviced

-Ensuring that your heater is in top-notch condition is the first step to lowering your costs and preventing your unit from going out at the wrong time.
+Ensuring that your heating is in top-notch condition is the first step to lowering the cost of running your HVAC and preventing your unit from going out at the wrong time.

 Change Your Filters Often

 If you aren’t changing your air filters frequently enough, now is the time to get in the habit.

 Install a Programmable Thermostat

-You can set your system so that it will keep your home at cooler temperatures during the day, while your family is at work or school while ensuring that it’s nice and cozy when the first family member walks through the door.
+You can set your system so that it will keep your home at cooler temperatures during the day, while your family is at work or school while ensuring that it’s nice and warm when the first family member walks through the door.